-The PHA will deny permission to move or port if there is insufficient funding for continued assistance.
-(24CFR982.314/ (e) (1)
+The PHA will deny permission to move or port if there is insufficient funding for continued assistance (24CFR982.314/ (e) (1).
+New voucher holders cannot port until they have leased up for one year.

 The PHA may deny permission to move or port if: